matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 - `[30143..70146]` – slots for storing L2 block info for each transaction.
 You can read more on the difference L2 blocks and batches [here](./Batches%20&%20L2%20blocks%20on%20zkSync.md).
 - `[70147..266754]` – slots used for compressed bytecodes each in the following format:
   - 32 bytecode hash
-  - 32 zeroes (but then it will be modified by the bootloader to contain 28 zeroes and then the 4-byte selector of the `publishCompressedBytecode` function of the `BytecodeCompresor`)
+  - 32 zeroes (but then it will be modified by the bootloader to contain 28 zeroes and then the 4-byte selector of the `publishCompressedBytecode` function of the `BytecodeCompressor`)
   - The calldata to the bytecode compressor (without the selector).
 - `[266755..266756]` – slots where the hash and the number of current priority ops is stored.
 More on it in the priority operations [section](./Handling%20L1→L2%20ops%20on%20zkSync.md).